Skip to content

 Allergens and dietary needs

-We serve coffee and ice cream after each visit.
+Coffee and ice cream are available at the farm to enjoy after your visit.
 If anyone in your group has a food allergy, intolerance or dietary requirement, please let us know before you arrive so we can prepare accordingly.

 Cancellations and refunds